Post Covid-19 - Updating The Board

-Since January, all companies have relied even more on technology at every layer of the organisation, and so any possible harm caused by a cyber breach will be substantial.
+Since the onset of the pandemic, all companies have relied even more on technology at every layer of the organisation, and so any possible harm caused by a cyber breach will be substantial.

 Post Covid-19, it will be essential that a organisation's board receives a detailed audit from their Management Team regarding any detected breaches, cyber vulnerabilities and corrective actions that need to be taken.

 Many company boards will not be fully aware of their new risk exposure levels and may not receive the information they need in a format that is easily consumed.

 Board members should recognise the efforts made by their IT teams during the crisis and support them by giving them the tools they need to re-secure their systems.

 To deliver a detailed Post-Covid-19 Cyber Audit, we suggest a Compromise Assessment.

 Before the Corona Virus halted us in our tracks Cyber-crime was commonplace and a consistent threat against protecting sensitive business critical data, but criminals have no moral obligation to stopping their activities during a crisis, in fact they see Covid-19 as the perfect opportunity to further exploit the misery being endured by people and companies across the globe.

 Governments across the globe have, or will be introducing further legislation to ensure private data is protected against misuse by criminal elements and those who are found to have profited illegally by exploiting the Corona Virus will be punished accordingly.